Hay-Zama Lakes Wildland Provincial Park

 Hay-Zama Lakes is a 586 km2 inland wetland and wildland park in northwestern Alberta, Canada.
 It was designated a Ramsar wetland of international importance on May 24, 1982, and is recognized as an Important Bird Area.
 It "constitutes one of the most extensive sedge wetlands in western North America".

 The site has been under consideration for classification as a World Heritage Site.
 It is approximately 100 km west-northwest of the town of High Level, 140 km from the border with the Northwest Territories.

-It is being twinned with Dalai Lake National Nature Reserve in Inner Mongolia.
+It is "twinned" with the Dalai Lake National Nature Reserve in Inner Mongolia, China.

 Geography

 An expansive lowland wetland complex, the system consists of eutrophic freshwater lakes, and the floodplains and interior river deltas associated with the Peace River.
 It is at an elevation of 320 m above sea level.

 Water levels are determined by seasonal and annual fluctuations, which may be quite significant.
 Inflow from the Hay River greatly influences both the size of the lakes and their depth.
 The largest lake in the system is Zama Lake.

 The site has been subject to continuous oil and natural gas extraction and exploration since the 1960s, and is surrounded by degraded landscape as a result.
 In an agreement between the Dene Tha' First Nation and oil production and exploration companies operating in the wetland complex, no new wells will be built from 2007 onward, and complete cessation of such activities will occur no later than 2017.